Elections

 Download the Village boundary map(905 KB) to check your primary residence address.
 This map will also be posted at the polling station.

-Bring identification with proof of address with you when you come to vote.
+Bring a photo ID with proof of address with you when you come to vote.

 Am I on the List of Electors?

-If you would like to confirm that you are on the List of Electors, please contact the Returning Officer at or 902-275-4994 after Monday, June 1, 2026.
+If you would like to confirm that you are on the List of Electors, please contact the Returning Officer.

 Please also contact the Returning Officer if an amendment is needed (e.g., you've moved, you've just turned 18, you've had a name change, or a family member has passed).
-Proof of identity will be required.
+Proof of identity will be required, including photo ID and proof of residence.

 I will be away on both polling days.
 Can I vote by proxy?

 Yes.
 If you wil be absent from the village or are unable to attend the polling station because of illness or physical disability, you have the right to vote by proxy.
-You will need to submit an Application for a Proxy Vote(154 KB) by 5:00 pm on Thursday, June 11, 2026 to the Returning Officer (Clerk/Treasurer Heather McCallum).
-Your selected proxy voter must also be an eligible elector of the Village.
+Both the elector and the proposed proxy voter must fill out the Form 21 proxy application(154 KB) .

 If approved, the Returning Officer will provide the proxy voter with a permission Form 22 to bring with them to the polling station.
 A proxy voter may only vote on the ordinary polling day (Election Day), not the advance poll.